adnan-kutay-yuksel/adnan-kutay-yuksel/README.md

 # Hello! 👋

-I'm **Adnan Kutay Yuksel**, a cybersecurity enthusiastic specialist working on exciting challenges and content creating on TryHackMe.
+I'm **Adnan Kutay Yuksel**, a cybersecurity enthusiastic specialist working on exciting challenges and content creation on TryHackMe.
 I enjoy learning and sharing my knowledge in cybersecurity, Python, and AI.

 ---